A single optically detectable tumbling spin in silicon

-Electron spin resonance (ESR) spectroscopy is a fundamental tool to probe matter properties at the atomic scale~\cite{weil_electron_2006, schweiger_principles_2001}.
-Standard electron paramagnetic resonance experiments provide access not only to structural properties, like atomic arrangement and local nanoscale environment, but also to dynamical properties, such as rotation and reorientation motions of atomic and molecular systems~\cite{weil_electron_2006, misra_molecular_2011}.
-Since the detection sensitivity is limited at best to $10^9$ electron spins~\cite{weil_electron_2006}, only the mean statistical behaviour of spins is accessible in these experiments.
-To overcome this averaging effect, single-spin spectroscopy techniques based on spin-dependent optical~\cite{wrachtrup_optical_1993}, electrical~\cite{xiao_electrical_2004, elzerman_single-shot_2004, rugar_single_2004, komeda_observation_2011} or more recently microwave (MW)~\cite{wang_single-electron_2023} measurements have been developed for individual quantum systems, like molecules~\cite{wrachtrup_optical_1993, sellies_electron_2025}, point defects~\cite{gruber_scanning_1997, morello_single-shot_2010} or quantum dots~\cite{elzerman_single-shot_2004, atature_quantum-dot_2006}.
-However, spinning motion evidenced in ESR experiments~\cite{misra_molecular_2011}, such as top-like rotations~\cite{odonnell_origin_1983} or discontinuous-jump tumbling~\cite{brugh_spinning_2021}, has never been explored at the single-spin scale.
-Here we optically detect the magnetic resonances of a single reorienting electron spin of an individual rotating color center in silicon, called the G center.
+Electron spin resonance spectroscopy is a widely used technique for analyzing the microscopic structure, local environment and reorientation of atomic and molecular systems~\cite{weil_electron_2006, schweiger_principles_2001,misra_molecular_2011}.
+Conventional inductive detection methods typically require to probe more than a billion of electron spins such that single atom motion is hidden through ensemble averaging~\cite{weil_electron_2006}.
+While several single spin spectroscopy methods are currently available~\cite{wrachtrup_optical_1993, xiao_electrical_2004, elzerman_single-shot_2004, rugar_single_2004, komeda_observation_2011,wang_single-electron_2023}, they have been so far limited to static systems.
+Especially, spinning motion evidenced in ESR experiments~\cite{misra_molecular_2011}, such as top-like rotations~\cite{odonnell_origin_1983} or discontinuous-jump tumbling~\cite{brugh_spinning_2021}, has never been explored at the single-spin scale.
+In this letter, we optically detect the magnetic resonances of a single reorienting electron spin of an individual rotating color center in silicon, called the G center.